tspindler-cms/tetet-vwv/README.txt

     Slapshot - tester of the mod
     itsdotbmp - updated the tiny tim rocket model Pirat3n - Indochinese huts
+    James J Jackson - The Sullivans and various model upgrades

 Without these persons the mod would not have been possible!